brasizza/sunmi_printer/README.md

 # This is a fork from [sunmi_printer](https://pub.dev/packages/sunmi_printer) , but i implemented a lot of other features described below

+## Important:
+  **THIS PACKAGE WILL WORK ONLY IN ANDROID!**

-Support Sunmi V2 Pro Label Version and Null Safety.
+Support Sunmi and Null Safety.
 I build this flutter plugin based on this:
 [Official Sunmi Inner Printer Doc](https://file.cdn.sunmi.com/SUNMIDOCS/%E5%95%86%E7%B1%B3%E5%86%85%E7%BD%AE%E6%89%93%E5%8D%B0%E6%9C%BA%E5%BC%80%E5%8F%91%E8%80%85%E6%96%87%E6%A1%A3EN-0224.pdf).
-But not all method from doc is included in this plugins.
-I am only select few of important method which is important for my personal usecase only.
+But not all method from doc was included in this package, beacuse i don't have equipment.
+If you have and can help me, just contact me on github!

 ## Installation